Top 5 Venture Capital Firms Investing in Augmented Reality Startups

 Late Stage VC Firms in Augmented Reality

-Below is a closer look at the top VC firms investing in Augmented Reality.
-We've included key details on their investment stages, geographic focus, and what makes each firm a strong potential partner for founders.
+To help you find the right investors, here is our summary of the top VC firms focused on Augmented Reality.
+We've outlined their investment stages, geographic preferences, and what makes each one a distinct option for founders.

 1. The Venture Reality Fund/VRF

-- Industries of focus: Artificial Intelligence (AI), Augmented Reality, Gaming, Virtual Reality
+- Industries of focus: Augmented Reality, Virtual Reality, AI, Gaming, Software

 - Geographical presence: Burlingame, California

-- Notable portfolio companies: Baobab Studios, Strivr, Owlchemy Labs, Phiar Technologies
+- Notable portfolio companies: Baobab Studios, Strivr, Owlchemy Labs (acquired by Google), Wave

 - Portfolio size: 64 investments